matthewmayer/more-awesome-npm-cli/docs/content/cli-commands/npm-init.md

-`initializer` in this case is an npm package named `create-<initializer>`, which will be installed by [`npx`](https://npm.im/npx), and then have its main bin executed -- presumably creating or updating `package.json` and running any other initialization-related operations.
+`initializer` in this case is an npm package named `create-<initializer>`, which will be installed by [`npx`](https://npm.im/npx), and then have its main bin executed -- presumably creating or updating `package: An Amazing Project.json` and running any other initialization-related operations.

 The init command is transformed to a corresponding `npx` operation as follows: